 - The Royal Library of Belgium

 The city of Brussels is much more than what you can see by taking a walk through the center, but sometimes we do not know very well what to see or what to look for.
 For that, the tourist buses of Brussels have a route designed with audio commentary and panoramic views that runs throughout the city.

 Making use of the tourist buses also saves time in moving around the different points of interest in the city.
 It is also a way to avoid the cold of winter in Brussels and long walks.

 How it works

-Just buy a pass (you can do it online) for one or two days and activate it during the first use.
-For 24 or 48 hours, depending on your choice, you will have unlimited access to the Brussels sightseeing buses and can hop on and off as many times as you want and at the stops you want.
+Simply purchase a pass (you can do it online) for one or two days and activate it during the first use.
+For 24 or 48 hours, depending on your choice, you will have unlimited access to the Brussels sightseeing buses and can hop on and off as many times and at as many stops as you want.

 Even if you are going to use the tourist bus to move between monuments faster than you would walk or take the metro, my recommendation is that, at least once, you take the full route to listen to the audio commentary about the city and enjoy the sights.

 3. Taste Belgian chocolate

 Belgian chocolate probably needs no introduction or at least not among cocoa lovers.
 I can tell you first hand that in few European cities will you find a delicacy as exquisite as this one.
 You will have dozens of opportunities to taste it while you walk around the city, but you can also take one of the chocolate tours in Brussels.